george24601/notes/devOps/network/tcp.md

 why 4 handshakes near the end?
 Why need time wait

 fin -> ack   -> fin -> ack -> (Timed wait). the ack and fin are not merged because server needs to send over all remaining data first, and then can fin and then ACK.
-Time wait is two 2 max segment lifetime (MSL).
-However, ack and fin may be merged too
+Time wait is two 2 max segment lifetime (MSL), so that client can repeat the ack on fin, and ignore remaining data on the network.
+However, ack and fin may be merged if the server knows no more data is sending to the client

 #TCP congestion control